-Table III-1 shows that MOFD provided 145 emergency unit operations to areas outside of the MOFD service area in 2009.
+Table III-1 shows MOFD provided 145 emergency unit operations to areas outside of its service area in 2009.
 Most of these were into the ConFire service area.
-Table III-1 also shows that ConFire provided 260 operations into the MOFD service area.
-ConFire did not charge MOFD for the net 115 operations into the MOFD service area.
-This is considered within the range of the mutual aid agreements between regional emergency service providers.
+Table III-1 also shows ConFire provided 260 operations into the MOFD service area.
+ConFire did not charge MOFD for the net 115 operations (345 person-operations) into the MOFD service area.
+This difference is considered within the range of the mutual aid agreements between regional emergency service providers.

-At the 2008 Tri-Agency meeting, MOFD presented an exhibit (Exhibit V-1) of the cost for operating one of MOFD's ambulances.
+At the 2008 Tri-Agency meeting, MOFD presented an exhibit (Exhibit V-1) of the cost for operating one of its ambulances.
 These were direct costs without the allocation of overhead.
 Since then, costs have not increased substantially.
-Exhibit V-1 shows that the Moraga-based ambulance costs, as calculated by MOFD, approximately \$600 per operation in excess of what it generates in transportation fees.
-Applying this unit-cost to the 100 ambulance operations that the Moraga-based ambulance made into Orinda, net of service the Orinda-based ambulance provided to Moraga, results in an annual cost of about \$60,000 per year.
+Exhibit V-1 shows the Moraga-based ambulance costs approximately \$600 per operation more than it generates from transportation fees.
+Applying this unit-cost to the 100 operations the ambulance made into Orinda, net of service the Orinda-based ambulance provided to Moraga, results in an annual cost of about \$60,000 per year.